Shashank-do/PackPal-Tour-Package-and-Tour-guide-portal-/README.md

 ## Project info
 PackPal is a travel planning application designed to help users explore and book curated travel packages.
 This fullstack project is built using React, Redux Toolkit, and TypeScript, and uses MangoDB Atlas ensuring a scalable and maintainable codebase.

-## How can I edit this code?
-# Step 1: Clone the repository using the project's Git URL.
-git clone <YOUR_GIT_URL>

-# Step 2: Navigate to the project directory.
-cd <YOUR_PROJECT_NAME>

-# Step 3: Install the necessary dependencies.
-npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
-npm run dev

 ## What technologies are used for this project?